awebson/congressional_adversary/readme.md

 This repository accompanies our EMNLP 2020 paper “Are ‘Undocumented Workers’ the Same as ‘Illegal Aliens’?
-Disentangling Denotation and Connotation in Vector Spaces”. [arXiv link](http://arxiv.org/abs/2010.02976).
+Disentangling Denotation and Connotation in Vector Spaces”.
+[Paper](http://arxiv.org/abs/2010.02976).
+[Recorded talk](https://youtu.be/V2pdS6Y_8n0).

 # Setup
 (Python 3.7 or higher required.)